 Updated 09/16/2019: We just reviewed the Logitech MX Keys (available from Logitech), a well-constructed, low-profile keyboard that can pair with up to three devices and, when used with the MX Master 3, control multiple computers in a single workflow.
 It's expensive so not for everyone, but it does so much more than just type, which is why it's earned an Editor's Choice.
 Read our full review.

 Best overall wireless desktop keyboard

-Logitech’s K800 Wireless Illuminated keyboard (available at Best Buy) is indispensable if you often type late into the evening or otherwise work in dark environments.
+Logitech’s K800 Wireless Illuminated keyboard (available at Amazon) is indispensable if you often type late into the evening or otherwise work in dark environments.
 This backlit keyboard not only provides the necessary light but also offers one of the most comfortable and pleasant typing experiences we’ve encountered, all at an affordable price.
 Read our review.

 Runner-up: We still like the sleek, elegant Microsoft Modern Keyboard (available on Amazon).
 It looks as good as its feels, with pleasingly clickable keys, a bevy of dedicated Windows keys and an ace up its sleeve: a built-in fingerprint reader.
 Our only gripes about this rechargeable, Bluetooth-enabled device are its lack of programmable keys and its lofty price tag.
 Read our review.

 Dedicated typists looking for a premium, snappy keyboard without going the mechanical way should give Logitech’s MK540 Advanced combo a serious look.
 For a very reasonable price you get a roomy keyboard with dedicated media buttons, programmable keys, and tactile typing.
 The mouse is no slouch, either